AI change management is project management for humans

 Your employees are not resisting change.
 They are protecting their professional identity.
 The account manager who built client relationships through personal insight now watches AI analyze customer behavior patterns faster and more accurately.
 The analyst who spent years developing financial modeling expertise sees AI generate comparable models in seconds.

 This creates what organizational psychologists call identity threat.
-This is why talking about AI in terms of career benefits instead of features matters so much.
+This explains why talking about AI in terms of career benefits instead of features matters so much.
 People derive self-worth from professional competence.
 AI disrupts that equation in ways previous technologies did not.
 A new software tool extended capability.
 AI questions whether the capability matters anymore.

 Your AI change management plan needs to address this directly.
 Not with generic reassurance about AI as a tool.
 With specific plans for how roles evolve and how people build new sources of professional value.